Bethania

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median taxpayer income in Bethania is $42,583 and the average is $46,181 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than national averages, with Greater Brisbane having a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth since financial year 2023, estimated incomes as of September 2025 would be approximately $46,803 (median) and $50,758 (average).
-According to the Census conducted in 2021, incomes in Bethania fall between the 6th and 12th percentiles nationally.
-The income bracket of $400 - 799 dominates with 30.1% of residents, contrasting with regional levels where the $1,500 - 2,999 bracket leads at 33.3%.
-Housing affordability pressures are severe in Bethania, with only 80.7% of income remaining after housing costs, ranking at the 6th percentile nationally.
+The median taxpayer income in Bethania is $42,583, according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+The average income in Bethania during this period is $46,181.
+Nationally, the median income is higher at $58,236 and the average is $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $46,803 (median) and $50,758 (average).
+In Bethania, as per the 2021 Census, household, family, and personal incomes fall between the 6th and 12th percentiles nationally.
+The income bracket of $400 - 799 is dominant in Bethania, with 30.1% of residents (2,134 people).
+This contrasts with regional levels where the $1,500 - 2,999 bracket leads at 33.3%.
+Housing affordability pressures are severe in Bethania, with only 80.7% of income remaining, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income